 The Receiver also obtained possession of jewelry from Queen's Wreath Jewels, Inc., Mrs. Nadel, Sharon Moody, and another Profiteer.
-On March 10, 2011, the Receiver filed a motion to approve the sale of this jewelry by auction through a consignment agreement with Leslie Hindman Auctioneers in Chicago (Doc.
-607).
-The Court granted this motion on March 11, 2011 (Doc.
-608).
-The auction was held on April 10 and 11, 2011.
-Through this auction, the Receiver successfully sold all 39 pieces of jewelry for a total of approximately \$643,890, which substantially exceeded pre-auction estimates of \$300,000 to \$550,000.
+Through an auction, the Receiver successfully sold 39 pieces of jewelry for a total of approximately \$643,890, which substantially exceeded pre-auction estimates of \$300,000 to \$550,000.
 After the payment of commission and other related expenses, the Receivership estate realized approximately \$591,663.85 from the sale of this jewelry.